SquidBits1/Gimage/README.md

 # Gilad Gimp
-A simple photo editor with a simple GUI
+A simple image editor with a simple GUI and extendable plugin system

-Modules Required:
-- PyQt6
-- Numpy
-- Pillow

 Instructions to run:
-1. Have python and the modules required (use pip to install)
+1. Have python and install dependencies
-2. Run main.exe
+2. Run main.pyw
 3. Have fun!